 Source: Capital Group.
-In this example, over a 12-month period the total amount invested was \$6,000, and the total number of shares purchased was 439.94.
+Over the 12-month period, the total amount invested was \$6,000, and the total number of shares purchased was 439.94.
 The average price at which the shares traded was \$15, and the average cost of the shares was \$13.64 (\$6,000/439.94).
 Hypothetical results are for illustrative purposes only and in no way represent the actual results of a specific investment.

-Over time participants pay less, on average, per share.
+Over time investors pay less, on average, per share.
 Regular investing does not ensure a profit or protect against loss.
-Participants should consider their willingness to keep investing when share prices are declining.
+Investors should consider their willingness to keep investing when share prices are declining.